ABOUT Beltway Poetry Quarterly

 The Washington Post On-line published an article on the Beltway Resource Bank list of public statuary depicting writers (part of our Museum list) in 2007.

-Jordan Davis selected 4 poems from Beltway, Issue 8, Number 1 for his Imaginary Anthology 2007, a list of 154 best American poems.
-Posted in his blog, Equanimity, Davis includes 2 poems by Kyle Dargan, and one each by Reb Livingston and Hayes Davis.
+Jordan Davis selected 4 poems from Beltway Poetry, Issue 8, Number 1 for his Imaginary Anthology 2007, a list of 154 best American poems.
+Posted in his blog, Equanimity, Davis includes two poems by Kyle Dargan, and one each by Reb Livingston and Hayes Davis.

 The Washington Post published a review of the DC Places Issue in 2006.